chinmayk/super-home/_includes/faq.md

 If you are an undergraduate student not at CMU, please consider applying to our summer internship.
 If you are applying to graduate school, please see below.

 **Q: I want to apply to grad school at CMU.
-DO you have advice?**
+Do you have advice?**

-[Jason Hong](https://www.cs.cmu.edu/~jasonh/faq.html) summarizes this well. tl;dr Please don't send me the same email you've sent ten other faculty.
-I welcome you to apply.
+[Jason Hong](https://www.cs.cmu.edu/~jasonh/faq.html) has the best advice for you. tl;dr Please don't send me the same email you've sent ten other faculty.

+If you email me, mentioning a particular project or paper will improve the chances I will respond.

 **Q: What are you looking for in a graduate student?**